rust-lang/rfcs/text/3696-unsized-params-in-traits.md

 # Summary
 [summary]: #summary

-A future-compatibility lint which will detect unsized parameter types in required trait methods
+A lint which will detect unsized parameter types in required trait methods

+it will be removed once feature `unsized_fn_params` is stabilized

 # Motivation
 [motivation]: #motivation